lkiesow/leihs-wiki/Developer-Guide.md

 1. `bundle exec rails server`
 2. You can login for example as an admin user "gino".
 All users have password "password".

+# Compile assets

+Before the tests or for check-in to CI you have to run the assets compilation:

+    bundle exec rake assets:recompile

 # Running the tests

 Create your test database, it will be populated later with database dumps representing a known state of the system: